Kyo1y/Baton/README.md

 Currently, **transferring playlists from YouTube to Spotify is not working** due to YouTube’s complex data storage structure.
 Unlike Spotify, which provides structured metadata access via its API, YouTube does not expose a standardized way to extract song metadata reliably.

 ### 🔧 Solution in Development
-I am actively working on a solution utilizing **one of the major AI language models** (e.g., **ChatGPT, Claude, etc.**) to process YouTube song metadata, and match it with Spotify's catalog.
+I am actively working on the development of a small NLP model to process YouTube song metadata, and match it with Spotify's catalog.

 The goal is to: